How To Treat Dog Bites » Nash and Franciskato Law Firm

 Whether a simple scrape or a puncture wound, be sure to clean and disinfect the wound thoroughly.
 Bacteria live in a dog’s mouth and can be transmitted to the wound, making a minor scrape a more serious condition by causing an infection and spreading bacteria to other parts of the body.

 Be sure to ask the dog’s owner if the dog is up-to-date on his or her vaccinations.
 You want to make sure the dog does not have rabies.
 If you or your child was bitten by a strange or unknown dog, be sure to contact animal control as soon as possible.
-Signs to be aware of with a rabid dog include overt aggression and attack behavior, behaving in a strange way or seeming to be partially paralyzed.
+Signs to be aware of with a rabid dog include overt aggression and attack behavior, behaving strangely, or seeming to be partially paralyzed.

 The Nash & Franciskato Law Firm in Kansas City has handled many serious animal attack cases involving dog bites.
 Our caring and compassionate lawyers look at all angles in order to obtain the compensation you deserve.